-Some credit card providers go further than this too, by offering 'Internet fraud guarantees' with zero liability where fraud has taken place online.
+Some credit card providers go even further than this, by offering "Internet fraud guarantees" with zero liability when the fraud takes place online.

-The effect of this is it's usually always safer to pay by credit card when shopping online if you can.
+The result is that it's usually safer to pay by credit card when shopping online if you possibly can.

-Section 75, a piece of consumer credit law, is another good reason.
-If you buy something online and it simply fails to turn up, arrives damaged or not as described - the credit card provider is held equally liable with the supplier for the full purchase price.
+Section 75, a piece of consumer credit law, is another good reason to use your credit card when you can.
+If you buy something online and it fails to turn up, arrives damaged or is not as described, the credit card provider is held equally liable with the supplier for the full purchase price.

-Whether you pay online by credit or debit card, the fairly recent addition of '3D secure' services by Visa and MasterCard will again offer some protection against fraud online.
+Whether paying online by credit or debit card, the fairly recent addition of "3D secure" services by Visa and MasterCard offer some further protection against fraud online.

-These services are not fool proof: in fact, all they're protecting against is unauthorised use of your card with participating merchants.
+They're not foolproof: in fact, all they protect against is unauthorised use of your card with participating merchants.

-But it is an extra level of protection, which asks for a preset password as well as your credit or debit card number when shopping online with participating merchants.
+But they do provide an extra level of protection, in the form of a request for a preset password as well as your other credit or debit card details when shopping online with particular retailers.

 PayPal buyer protection

-The main benefit of PayPal is that it hides your payment details from the company or person you're buying from, which means you're keeping your personal information safe.
+The main benefit of PayPal is that it hides your payment details from the company or person you're buying from, which means your personal information stays safe.

-PayPal also offers its own 'buyer protection', a guarantee of your money back if you run into problems such as undelivered or not as described items.
+PayPal also offers its own "buyer protection", which guarantees your money back if you run into problems such as those mentioned under the Section 75 protections.